Bradley Cooper And Jennifer Garner Are Not Dating, Despite Tabloid Report

 Now one gossip outlet is claiming that he’s hooking up with another actress, Jennifer Garner.
 An article from Woman’s Day alleges that they’re more than just friends, citing Jennifer’s recent visit to Bradley’s home as proof.

-But celebrity rumor watchdog, Gossip Cop is on the case and they’re reporting that the story is nothing but fake news.
+But celebrity rumor watchdog Gossip Cop is on the case and they’re reporting that the story is nothing but fake news.
 They state that an interview with an insider “close to the situation” has confirmed that their relationship is completely platonic.

-Jennifer and Bradley worked together many years ago on Alias, a show that ran for five seasons and it’s become clear that they developed a strong bond during that period.
+Jennifer and Bradley worked together many years ago on Alias, a show that ran for five seasons, and it’s become clear that they developed a strong bond during that period.

 As People Magazine reports, Jennifer hosted a post-Oscars dinner party for Bradley, Irina and their daughter Lea De Seine.
-Bradley’s mother, Gloria also attended.
+Bradley’s mother, Gloria, also attended.

 This doesn’t sound like something two people who’ve been sneaking around would do.